xyproto/tinyxxd/README.md

 `tinyxxd` can be profiled by running `make profile` or benchmarked by running `make bench`.

-The performance is mostly IO bound, which is reflected in the [benchmark graphs](benchmark_results.md).

 `tinyxxd` is a bit faster than `xxd`.
 As the input grows, the performance advantage appears to increasing too.

 ![performance graph](img/graph_by_size.svg)

+The performance is mostly I/O bound, which is reflected in the [benchmark graphs](benchmark_results.md).

 ## Requirements